-Reliability – Your website needs to be available online to users and visitors all day and all night.
-Choose a web host that guarantees at least 99% uptime.
+Reliability – Your website needs to remain accessible to users 24/7.
+Choose a hosting service that guarantees at least 99% uptime.

 Data Transfer – This is typically referred to as the amount of traffic or bandwidth your account gets allocated.
 Make sure you know exactly what your data transfer limits are – especially if your hosting plan is advertised as ‘unlimited data transfer.’

-Cost – Not only the cost of hosting, but also how much extra you will have to pay if you go over the data quota.
+Cost – Not only the cost of hosting, but also how much it will cost you if you go over your data quota.